-dubbed the queen of paradise garage, the notable and influential new york night club of the 1980’s, gwen guthrie entered the mainstream pop music consciousness with her 1986 hit, “ain’t nothing going on but the rent.” by gwen by that time, gwen was one of new york’s gay club’s favorite dance diva.
+dubbed the queen of paradise garage, the notable and beloved new york night clubs of the 1980’s, gwen guthrie entered the mainstream pop music consciousness with her 1986 hit, “ain’t nothing going on but the rent.” the song helped her garner a wider audience but by that time, gwen was one of new york’s gay club’s favorite dance diva.

 born in newark, new jersey on july 9, 1950, gwen got her break in the music world when she landed the opportunity of singing along side cissy houston for aretha franklin. by the late 1970’s, gwen co-writing dinh’s for the likes of roberta flack, sister sledge and afro-latina souls songstress, angela bofill.

 by 1978, gwen had co-written songs for ben e. king, roberta flack, martha reeves and sister sledge. that same year, legendary afro-latina r&b diva, angela bofill, even scored a hit written by gwen with the classic, “this time i’ll be sweeter.”